memristor/mep3/firmware/motion_board/README.md

 If command requires a response for the board, for example CMD_GET_KP_LEFT, board will respond with ID equal to CAN_BASE_ID+1, command byte and the required data.

 Special case is CMD_READ_ENCODERS.
-Board will respond with ID equal to CAN_BASE_ID+2 and 2x4 bytes of data which represent 2 int32_t encoder values.
+Board will respond with ID equal to CAN_ENCODER_ID and 2x4 bytes of data which represent 2 int32_t encoder values.
 Left encoder value is sent first.

+If board receives CMD_ENABLE_ENCODER_REPORT it will send encoder data at fixed frequency (50 Hz) without need for a request (CMD_READ_ENCODERS).

 Setting the reference wheel velocities is done through command CMD_SET_SETPOINTS by sending 2 int16_t values for left and the right wheel.